rpgreview/papersandpaychecks/pnp.md

 >
 > Sigh.
 I log in and run "top".
 >
 > It's pretty slow to log you on.
 Top line of top shows "java" using 249% of the CPU.
 Load's at 93.
-Roll 1d10 SAN loss.
+This is a mental attack, attack value 15
+>
 > Shit.
 Um... press "c".
+Defense roll 12
+>

-> You can see the full details of the Java invocation. (d6 SAN) And you can see the fateful curse "tomcat" mixed in with the strange moon language.
-Roll another d10 SAN loss.
+> You can see the full details of the Java invocation.
+And you can see the fateful curse "tomcat" mixed in with the strange moon language.
+Take 3 points of mental wounds.
+>
 > Dammit.
 Um, do I have any service owner contact details?
+>
 > What do you think?
+>
 > I think I should ignore it and see if it'll sort itself out.
+>
 > You go and get a cup of coffee.
 It's good.
-Recover 3 SAN.
+Strangely, you gain a 1 point back in mental wounds.
+>
 > Suddenly you realise there's a Client Relationship Manager standing right behind your chair, breathing heavily.
-You didn't even hear him approach. d6 SAN loss.
+You didn't even hear him approach, another mental attack with a value of 10.
 He tells you that some critical service is unresponsive, and he's already escalated to your supervisor's boss that you haven't fixed it yet.
+>

-> Is he the service owner?
+> Ugh.
+Defense roll 9, I take another mental wound.
+Is he the service owner?
+>
 > No, he's the guy who promised the customer that this service would never fall over.
 He also golfs with the head of the IT services department.
+>
 > Shit.
 I ask him if I have his permission to restart the service.
+>
 > "What, you want to break it more?
 Why do we pay you people to break things?
 You have to fix it now, there are millions of dollars at stake!"
+>
 > Does he know who is the service owner?
+>
 > Guess.
+>
 > Does he know where there's any documentation?
+>
 > Seriously?
+>
 > Right.
 Um.
-Fuck it. "# service tomcat restart"
+Fuck it. `# service tomcat restart`
+>
 > tomcat: unrecognised service
+>

-> Fuck. "# chkconfig --list"
+> Fuck. `# chkconfig --list`
+>
 > You see only one service which looks like it might be what you're looking for.
 It's called "data_sqafxz".
+>

-> "# service data_sqafxz restart"
+> `# service data_sqafxz restart`
+>

-> "Usage: /etc/init.d/data_sqafxz {start|stop|import}"
+> `Usage: /etc/init.d/data_sqafxz {start|stop|import}`
+>
 > "Import" WTF?
 No restart function.
-OK: "# service data_sqafxz stop"
+OK: `# service data_sqafxz stop`
+>

-> "Stopping SQaFXZ data service ... ...
-[OK]"
+> `Stopping SQaFXZ data service ... ...
+[OK]`
+>

-> Right. "# service data_sqafxz start"
+> Right. `# service data_sqafxz start`
+>

-> "Starting SQaFXZ data service ... ... ... ... ... ... ... ...
-[FAILED]"
+> `Starting SQaFXZ data service ... ... ... ... ... ... ... ...
+[FAILED]`.
+That's another mental attack, value 12
+>
+> Defense 12.
+I don't panic.
+>
-The CRM behind you has started shouting.
+> The CRM behind you has started shouting.
 "What did you do?
 Did you just break it?
 Why did you break it?"
 His phone starts ringing.
 Another CRM arrives and starts yelling at the first one, then they both yell at you.
-Your INT is effectively -20 while they're doing this.
+This is another mental attack, with values of 10 each.
+>
+> Defense rolls of 11 and 9.
+One wound.
+I've had worse than a couple of shouting CRMs.

-> Fuck.
-Logs.
+> Logs.
 There have to be logs, right?
-"cd /var/log/; ls -l"
+> `cd /var/log/; ls -l`
+>
 > There is a SQaFXZ directory.
+>

-> "cd SQaFXZ; ls -l"
+> `cd SQaFXZ; ls -l`
+>
 > It appears this package does its own log rotation.
 Meaning in practice that there is a date stamped log file for each day this service has been operating, and none have been deleted.
+>
 > What?
 Why??
+>
 > One of the CRMs shouts something about "auditing" and "security".
 The other screams "Access Control!".
+>
 > How far back do these logs go?
+>
 > ls -l pipe though wc -l... divide by 365... about four and a half years.
+>
 > How big is this disk?
+>
 > df -h says "...
 100GB  57%  /var/log/SQaFXZ".
-Go ahead and roll another d6 SAN.
+Another mental attack target value 10.
+>

-> That's ... what, 30+ megs of log a day, every day for four and a half years?
+> Roll 9, another wound.
+I'm still here.
+That's ... what, 30+ megs of log a day, every day for four and a half years?
+>
 > Yep.
+>
 > tail(1) today's.
+>
 > Ten lines isn't nearly enough.
 You can see that it's all Java error and warning logs, and you can see that something dropped its clogs, but you will need to go further back to see what.
-Another CRM has turned up, and he brought your supervisor's boss.
+> Another CRM has turned up, and he brought your supervisor's boss.
 They are all yelling at each other and at you.
-Lose another 10 INT while they're doing it, and have a d10 SAN hit.
+Another mental attack target value 12.
+>
 > less(1) today's log.

-> Start making INT checks.
+>
+> Fail defense roll; only a 9.
+Another 3 mental wounds, 7 total.

-> Fail.
+>
 > You see a reference to a failure related to a service not being accessible, but you don't think that's the immediate problem, because that service was turned off three years ago and the hardware taken away by a metaphysical hazmat team.

-> Hey, pass!

 > You find a reference to a server not responding, and lots of errors after that where it went crazy trying to reconnect.
 That's probably where the CPU load went.
+>
 > I'd better have a look at that other server, then.
+>
 > ^A^C on screen(1), and you're good to go.
 This server is up, but also taking its time.
 It's running Solaris.

-> Yeah, I'll just go ahead and roll ... d6?--
+That's a mental attack value 12.

-> d6
+>

-> -- d6 SAN loss now.
+> Unsurprisingly, fail with a 10.
+That's 9 mental wounds.
 OK, what's making it slow?
 I run top.
+>
 > At the top of the screen you see the command "oracle", and a series of dread runes and forbidden incantations taking up the rest of the commands on the page.
-Take 10d10 SAN loss. ...
+Another mental attack value 12.
+>
+> Oops, roll of 6.
+I don't have any Luck Points left.
+That's 15 mental wounds.
+>
+> ...
 Oh dear, that takes you negative.
-Very negative.
-So negative that you suffer a contagious psychotic break: your madness cuts holes in reality itself, and faceless daemons from unknown realms emerge to plague a yet unknowing mankind.
+You suffer a contagious psychotic break: your madness cuts holes in reality itself, and faceless daemons from unknown realms emerge to plague a yet unknowing mankind.
 The CRMs greet one as "Doug".
 You weep tears of blood and gibber quietly as the veil shreds and you realise that you sit in the cubicle by the toilet door in the fluorescent cube hell of Gehenna.
+>
 > It is now five forty-seven, Friday afternoon.